 Step 2: Buy the best terminals

 Cheap lead terminals can compromise electrical connections.
 A copper compression terminal offers the best connection and costs only a few bucks more.

 Every auto parts store sells cheap lead battery terminals (see Photo 1).
 They work.
 But the clamp plate squashes the cable flat, so you only get partial electrical contact.
 Instead, get pro-style cast-copper compression terminals.
 A compression terminal is made from tinned copper and makes full 360-degree contact with the cable.
 Seal the entire connection with heat-shrink tubing to prevent corrosion.
 Buy QuickCable brand battery terminals at NAPA for $3 to $8 each, depending on the cable size.
 Also buy red and black heat-shrink tubing.

-Hold the compression nut with a wrench and rotate the terminal to compress the connection.
+Hold the compression nut with a wrench and rotate the car battery terminal to compress the connection.

 Reassemble the connection, using neutralizing felt pads under each terminal.
 Then tighten the terminal nuts and spray on a liberal coating of anti-corrosive spray.

 Disconnect both car battery terminals.
 With the car battery terminals disconnected, use a slip-joint pliers to hold the terminal while you hacksaw it from the cable (Photo 2).
 Don’t saw it off while it’s still on the battery.
 Next, cut off about 1/2 in. of insulation from each cable.
 If the copper strands are green, clean them with a baking soda/water solution and a wire brush.
 Dry the cable with compressed air.

 Slip the heat-shrink tubing over the cable and slide it down so it’s out of the way.
 Then insert the main cable and any smaller cables into the compression nut.
 Screw on the battery terminal and tighten until snug (Photo 3).
 Then slide the heat-shrink tubing over the connection and use a heat gun to shrink it.